Share this publication

-August Monday is always the first Monday of August the biggest day of Anguilla Carnival.
-All other events that occur during the Anguilla Summer Festival line-up is planned around August Monday.
-It is the focus of Anguilla Carnival.
+August Monday is always the first Monday of August, the biggest day of Anguilla Carnival.
+All other events that occur during the Anguilla Summer Festival line-up are planned around August Monday.
+It is the focus of the Anguilla Carnival.
 August Monday is a full day which begins at 5am where thousands start celebrating.

 J’ouvert – Anguilla’s Biggest Party!

-Kicking off around 5am, around 9000 revellers gather together in the pre-dawn darkness to begin a six hour march from The Valley, to the beachfront of Sandy Ground.
+Kicking off around 5am, around 9000 revellers gather together in the predawn darkness to begin a six hour march from The Valley, to the beachfront of Sandy Ground.
 Along the way there is loads of drinking, dancing and non-stop soca tunes.
 Everyone is invited to join in the fun!
-There nine judges who crown the Road March Champion and the winning band gets an $8000 price.
+There are nine judges who crown the Road March Champion and the winning band gets an $8000 prize.

 Once the road march reaches their destination the fun continues!
 The party continues on with live music from local and international bands performing for over 12 hours.
 Party boats are docked along the shore line and the beach is filled with people drinking, dancing, swimming and lots of merrymaking!